 So now I’ve convinced you to build an email list.
 But here lies the next problem I faced- How do I even create an email subscription list for free?

 Here’s a roadmap to help you.

-STEP 1: Sign Up to An Email list Building Service
+STEP 1: Sign Up for An Email list Building Service

-You need to sign up to a service that will collect emails for you.
+You need to sign up for a service that will collect emails for you.
 Some obvious choices are:

 - MailChimp- This is good for beginners as you get up to 2,000 contacts and 12,000 emails per month (with adverts) for free.

 - Mailerlite- This is also good for beginners as you get up to 1,000 contacts for free, and is easy to use.

 - Sumo- You get up to 200 subscribers free, including analytics and templates, but the price increases to $29 per month after the startup plan.